Story suggested by Christina Forsyth Thompson 6 Mar Sat

 Also, apparently there are a number of benefits attached to not drinking, according to some articles I read after Googling “life without wine”.

-A recent article by Australian (she must be reliable) on stopping drinking alcohol contained the following testimonies:
+A recent article by an Australian (she must be reliable) on stopping drinking alcohol contained the following testimonies:

 - the depression and violent outbursts which had haunted me for decades gradually ebbed away